elasmojs/rooster/README.md

 # Announcements
 ## Sep 2020
 - Name change from Rooster JS to Gale JS
-- Script support
+- Linux 64-bit binary added
 - Script API now has a good base of frequently used functions
     - File IO
     - Zip IO
     - Crypto